The 4Ps Marketing Mix & the 7Ps of Marketing

 – Are you targeting locally or nationally?

-The promotion 4P focuses on brand awareness, advertising at public places such as press releases, exhibitions and events, conferences.
+The promotion focuses on brand awareness, advertising, public relations and your overall promotional strategy.
+Consider other things such as press releases, exhibitions and events, conferences as other means of promoting your brand messaging.
 Exposing your product or brand at the right time will ensure your marketing efforts are the most successful they can be.

 All of these factors come together to help you pin down your target market: who they are, what they want, and where and how is best to sell to them.
 Mastering these marketing elements will help you get the best return on your promotional and sales strategies.